Method

 How do children learn at School of Tomorrow?

-The learning method of the SOT is goal-oriented and structured, yet individual and flexible.
-The child is always at the center.
+The School of Tomorrow's learning method is goal-oriented and structured, individual and flexible.
+The focus is always on the child.
 There are many different ways to develop and acquire knowledge and skills.
-This path necessarily varies from child to child.
-The foundation is built on trust and relies on a deep understanding of the individual and the development of direct relationship.
-Rather than a mere acquisition of knowledge, this method focuses on learning how to learn, by fostering the child's innate curiosity and joy of learning.
+This path differs from child to child.
+The basis lies in trust, the focus on the relationship.
+It is more important that the child learns how to learn and never loses its innate curiosity and enjoyment of learning than simply storing generalized knowledge.

 Individualized - Project-Based - Independent - Fun

-The absence of fixed lessons makes it possible to truly focus and stay in the flow, or to take breaks if necessary.
+The absence of fixed lessons allows for a deeper focus and the ability to stay in the flow, or take breaks when needed.

 The individual and "fluid" timetable allows for creativity and intrinsic interest.

-Individualized learning empowers children to find their very own adequate and ideal path.
+Individual learning enables each child to find their own fair and appropriate path.

-Personal interests are not a nuisance, but rather a cornerstone of each child's individual curriculum.
+Personal interests are not a minor matter, but a cornerstone.

-Rather than simply "covering" a topic, we motivate children to "uncover" (actively explore through questions and experiments) and "discover" (from their own perspective, directly in the real world).
+Instead of just "covering" a topic, we motivate the children to uncover the topic (actively explore it through questions and experiments) and discover it (from their own perspective and wherever possible in the real world).

 Lessons don't feel like traditional school or duty, but more like play, entertainment and social exchange.